PANOMIR IVANOV TZENOV

 2010: USA, visited Entogenetics Inc., Charlotte, North Carolina, November, 10 days.

-2011: Romania, participation at the International conference "Sericulture for multi products - new trends for development" and the 5th BACSA meeting, Bucharest, Apil, 5 days.
+2011: Romania, organizer of the 5th BACSA International conference "Sericulture for multi products - new trends for development" and the 5th BACSA executive committee meeting, Bucharest, Apil, 5 days.

 2011: Romania, participation in the international workshop “Sericulture and agriculture – strong relationships between Bulgaria, Greece and Romania”, September, Bucharest, 3 days.